 Human chorionic gonadotropin (hCG) is sometimes called “the pregnancy hormone” because of its important role in maintaining pregnancy.

-Testosterone deficiency is defined as testosterone blood levels less than 300 nanograms per deciliter along with symptoms of low testosterone.
+Testosterone deficiency is defined as testosterone blood levels less than 300 nanograms per deciliter (ng/dL) along with symptoms of low testosterone.
 These include:

 In men, hCG acts like luteinizing hormone (LH).
 LH stimulates Leydig cells in the testicles, which results in the production of testosterone.

 As hCG stimulates the testicles to produce testosterone and sperm, the testicles grow in size over time.

-In a small study of men with hypogonadism, hCG increased testosterone levels compared to a placebo control.
-There was no effect of hCG on sexual function.
+In a small 2002 study of older MAABs with partial hypogonadism, hCG increased testosterone levels compared to a placebo control.
+However, hCG had no effect on sexual function.

-- growth of male breasts
+- gynecomastia, or the growth of male breasts

 - pain, redness, and swelling at the injection site